microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ### Features

 - On board speaker
-- MEMS Microphone with LED indicator
+- MEMs Microphone with LED indicator
 - Touch sensitive logo
 - Built-in sleep/off mode that means the board can be powered-down with batteries connected
 - Discrete regulator that can supply up to 200mA of current to external accessories